 DC power systems provide continuous DC voltage through multiple outputs.
 Typically, these devices accept single-phase or three-phase AC inputs with voltages of 115 or 230 VAC and frequencies of 50, 60, or 400 Hz.
 Most DC power systems include a battery backup for continuous output.
 Devices with multiple outputs can provide a range of DC voltages.
 To compensate for increases in temperature, some DC power systems are fan cooled, water cooled, or includes an integral heat sink.
 Overload and overvoltage features provide additional protection.
 Weatherproof DC power systems are rated for outdoor use and can withstand a variety of environmental conditions.

-What is Line and Load Regulation?
+Line and Load Regulation

 DC power systems vary in terms of line regulation and load regulation.
 Line regulation is the maximum steady-state amount that output voltage changes as a result of a specified change in input line voltage.
 Typically, the specified change is either a 10% change in the input voltage, or the variation of line voltage from the minimum to maximum value.
 Load regulation is the maximum steady-state amount that output voltage changes as a result of a specified change in load.
 Load regulation is expressed as a percent change in output voltage caused by increasing load from half load to full load.

-What Types of Display do they Have?
+Types of Display